 In block number 4, the probability of the event is high, and the cost of each occurrence is also high.
 No one will sell you insurance, or the cost of such insurance would be prohibitive.
 You are forced to keep the risk.

-Make a plan.
 You are now ready to shop around for protection and for an agent.
 You know what your needs are and what you can afford to spend for insurance.
-Follow these steps in making a plan to meet your family's insurance needs:
+Follow these steps to meet your family’s insurance needs:

 - Review insurance policies you already have.
 Consider the coverage they provide in relation to your current situation and needs.
 Compare the coverage with the amount of the premiums.